Anivice/Sysdarft/doc/Sysdarft.md

 The advantage of PIC over absolute code is that PIC does not require you to reserve a specific block of memory[@iRMX86ApplicationLoaderReferenceManual].

-If the code is PIC, like BIOS, then its position and size in the memory is static and known.
+If the position of the code is absolute, like BIOS, then its position and size in the memory is static and known.
-However, As a user program, which would not be able to and should not assume which specific part of memory is free, as its location in memory is arbitrary and should not be predetermined.
+However, as a user program, which would not be able to and should not assume which specific part of memory is free, as its location in memory is arbitrary and should not be predetermined.
 The operating system loads it wherever it deems appropriate.
 Using absolute code eliminates the flexibility of user programs;
 thus, position-independent code should be employed instead.

-Segmentation can easily solve this issue.
+Segmentation effectively addresses the aforementioned issue.
-While the segment location remains unclear until a loader like DOS loads it into the memory, the segment offset, the length from a position inside the code to the start, is known to the programmer.
+Specifically, while the exact **segment location** remains undetermined until a loader, such as DOS, allocates it within memory, the **segment offset** - defined as the displacement from a specific position within the code to the segment's commencement - is predetermined and known to the programmer.

-Each program is a position independent code segment inside the memory, and is managed using special-purpose registers.
+Each program operates as a **position-independent code segment** within the memory space.
+This design ensures that the program's functionality is not tied to a fixed memory address, thereby enhancing flexibility and portability.
+The management of these position-independent code segments is facilitated through the use of **special-purpose registers**, which oversee the dynamic allocation and referencing of memory segments during program execution.

 ### Code Segment

 The code segment is typically managed by the operating system rather than the user.
-The pointer for this segment, the instruction pointer (`%IP`), is inaccessible, even to the operating system.
+The offset for this segment, the instruction pointer (`%IP`), is inaccessible, even to the operating system.
 However, the Code Base (`%CB`) register is accessible and can be used to set up a code segment.